ABOUT CAPS

 OUR STORY

 Since its beginning over 40 years ago, CAPS has been the leader in preventing child abuse and neglect in Elkhart County.
-CAPS has worked diligently to protect our community’s children and strengthen families by offering diverse programs and services.
+CAPS has worked diligently to protect our community’s children and strengthen families by offering a variety of programs and services.
 Over the past 40 years, CAPS has adapted to the changing needs of children and families.
 Today, CAPS is equipping families with the knowledge, support and inspiration they need to thrive.

 OUR MISSION